 It is expected that students will fully utilize any/all of the College’s administrative procedures to address concerns and/or complaints in as timely a manner as possible.
 On occasion, however, a student may believe that these administrative procedures have not adequately addressed concerns identified under the Program Integrity Rule.
 In those select cases, the following independent procedures are provided:

 - The Division of Higher and Career Education of the Pennsylvania Department of Education is prepared to receive and review complaints against any college, university, or seminary certified to operate in Pennsylvania, if the complainant has already followed the institution’s published grievance policy in an attempt to resolve the dispute, and did not receive a satisfactory resolution.
 For a full description of the requirements to file such a complaint, please see http://www.portal.state.pa.us/portal/server.pt/community/

 - A variety of other State agencies, State Boards, and national accrediting bodies which are involved in the evaluation and approval of institutional programs, or in the granting of professional certification or licensure, may also be contacted.
 Those agencies are listed above, under “Accreditations.”

-If you are currently enrolled, or anticipate enrollment, in an educational program that requires State agency or board authorization and/or licensure and do not see it listed here, please contact the Office of Academic Affairs at: (610) 861-1348.
+If you are currently enrolled, or anticipate enrollment, in an educational program that requires State agency or board authorization and/or licensure and do not see it listed here, please contact the Office of the Provost at: (610) 861-1348.

 The College is a member of the American Council on Education, the National Association of Independent Colleges and Universities, the Pennsylvania Association of Colleges and Universities, and the Association of Independent Colleges and Universities of Pennsylvania.